hiki-t/aisf24_solo_project/intro.md

 <br>

 <em><strong>TL;DR:</strong>
-My project replicated the research findings of Anthropic's Toy Model (Elhage et al., 2022) and the Sparse Autoencoder (Bricken et al., 2023) using a single-layer linear model with ReLU filtering, trained on the MNIST handwritten digit dataset (Exp1-2).
+My project replicates key findings from Anthropic's Toy Model (Elhage et al., 2022) and the Sparse Autoencoder (Bricken et al., 2023) using a single-layer linear model with ReLU filtering, trained on the MNIST dataset (Exp1-2).
-Building on these replications,
+Building on this,
-I introduced a novel interpretability technique, which makes the model's internal representations more transparent and easier for humans to understand (Exp3).
+I introduce a novel interpretability technique designed to make the model’s internal representations more transparent and human-understandable (Exp3).
-Codes were provided for each Exp.
+Code is provided for each experiment.
-You can directly jump into the project summary [here](#proj-sum).</em>
+You can skip directly to the project summary [here](#proj-sum).</em>

 <br>